-She was a featured lecturer and concert artist at the 2010 American Guild of Organists National Convention in Washington, D.C.; the 2011 American Guild of Organists Region IV Convention in Greensboro, NC; the 2001 American Guild of Organists Region VII Convention in San Antonio, TX.; and the 2011 Association of Lutheran Church Musicians Biennial Convention.
-Dr. Freese was also faculty and featured performer at the 2011 Boston Pipe Organ Encounter Advanced (POEA) in which she coached and conducted masterclasses for thirty-one of our nation’s finest high school aged organists as well as the 2011 Birmingham POE, the 2012 Gainsville POE and the 2004 Atlanta POE.
-Dr. Freese’s performances have been hailed as “powerful… masterful… impressive… brilliant.”
+She was a featured lecturer at the 2014 American Guild of Organists National Convention in Boston, Massachusetts; and was a featured lecturer and concert artist at the 2010 American Guild of Organists National Convention in Washington, D.C.; the 2011 American Guild of Organists Region IV Convention in Greensboro, NC; the 2001 American Guild of Organists Region VII Convention in San Antonio, TX.; and the 2011 Association of Lutheran Church Musicians Biennial Convention.
+Dr. Freese’s performances have been hailed as “powerful …masterful… impressive … brilliant.”
+Dr. Freese was also faculty and featured performer at the 2011 Boston Pipe Organ Encounter Advanced (POEA), the 2011 Birmingham POE, the 2012 Gainsville POE and the 2004 Atlanta POE.
+She has been invited to review the concerts for the 2018 Kansas City National Convention.